2025–26 FA Youth Cup: Preliminary round

-First Qualifying Round
+First Round Qualifying

-The 188 winners of the preliminary round join the 44 teams from the National League North, and National League South.
+The 188 winners of the preliminary round joined the 44 teams from the National League North, and National League South.
 Although there are 48 teams in the 6th Tier, Farnborough, Hornchurch, Peterborough Sports, and Worksop Town did not apply to join the competition this year.
-The draw was done on July 4, 2025 alongside the Preliminary Round.
-1 club Folkestone Invicta withdrew from the competition at this stage resulting in 12 walkovers in the competition so far.
+The draw was done on 4 July 2025, alongside the Preliminary Round.
+Folkestone Invicta withdrew from the competition at this stage, the 12th walkovers in the competition thus far.